 Since those halcyon days I have worked at BBC Online, lastminute.com, and for many agencies permanent and freelance.
 I've seen the industry change dramatically; the crash of 2001, the gradual renaissance, the rise of Big Tech, increasing professionalism and then the homogenisation of the process.
 I've learned a lot about myself – that I'm a do-er, I like to be hands-on, but I also love to create and lead the realisation of a vision.

 My present role at TotallyMoney is extremely well-suited to my skills and personality.
-We have a fantastic, diverse, sociable team.
-I lead a small UI team within the product design group, and have been given the freedom to completely overhaul the visual design of the product.
+I am a lead in the product design team, and have been given the freedom to completely overhaul the visual design of the product.
+I've also been afforded the opportunity to architect and build a design system from scratch.
 We're a modern company with a forward-looking ethos and an exceptionally positive attitude.

 The key to longevity in this industry is a willingness to adapt.
 Embrace change: to tools, devices, ways of working, strategies, people and priorities.

-The apps I use most often in my workflow are Figma, Notion, Slack and Principle.
+The apps I use most often in my workflow are: Figma, Notion, Miro, Slack, After Effects and Principle.